-Michael Jordan's decision to sell Hornets leaves some team decisions in flux
+Michael Jordan's decision to sell the Hornets leaves some team decisions in flux

 “I would suspect there would be conversations about who they want to draft and sign before anything is finalized,” Van Gundy said.

-Both Marks and Van Gundy believe the toughest decision ahead involves whether or not to re-sign Bridges.
+Both Marks and Van Gundy believe the toughest decision ahead involves whether to re-sign Bridges.

 A former first-round pick out of Michigan State, Bridges had a breakout season in 2021-22.
-He led the team in scoring and rebounding and appeared on the verge of a huge pay day last summer before felony domestic violence charges put his career on hold.
+He led the team in scoring and rebounding and appeared on the verge of a huge payday last summer before felony domestic violence charges put his career on hold.

-The 25-year-old Bridges wound up pleading no contest to the charges and agreed to three years probation.
+The 25-year-old Bridges wound up pleading no contest to the charges and agreed to three years of probation.
 He missed all of last season.

 The NBA ultimately determined Bridges will serve a 10-game suspension once he returns to the league.
-The league officially suspended him for 30 games, but determined 20 games of the suspension have already been served because Bridges already missed all 82 games in 2022-23.
+The league officially suspended him for 30 games, but determined 20 games of the suspension have been served because Bridges already missed all 82 games in 2022-23.

 “In terms of the new owners you have to wonder, is that what you want your first signing to be?”
 Marks said.